ArashPartow/exprtk/readme.txt

         (x + y) / (x - y);
       }

+ (30) It is recommended when prototyping expressions that the  ExprTk
+      REPL be utilised, as it supports all the features available  in the library,  including complete  error analysis,  benchmarking and   dependency   dumps    etc   which   allows    for   rapid coding/prototyping  and  debug  cycles  without  the  hassle of having to  recompile test  programs with  expressions that have been hard-coded.
+It's also a  good source of truth for  how the library's various features can be applied.

- (30) For performance considerations,  one should assume  the actions
+ (31) For performance considerations,  one should assume  the actions
       of expression, symbol  table and parser  instance instantiation and destruction, and the expression compilation process  itself to be of high latency.
 Hence none of them should be part of any performance  critical  code  paths, and  should  instead  occur entirely either before or after such code paths.

- (31) Before jumping in and using ExprTk, do take the time to  peruse
+ (32) Before jumping in and using ExprTk, do take the time to  peruse
       the documentation and all of the examples, both in the main and the extras  distributions.
 Having  an informed  general view of what can and  can't be done,  and how something  should be done